PoleTransformer/poletransformer.github.io/projects/music.md

   type="text/javascript">
 </script>

 \
-Thanks to [Paweł Zadrożniak](https://www.youtube.com/channel/UCximsD7EJ38jzCNgfP_YTmA), [Device Orchestra](https://www.youtube.com/c/DeviceOrchestra), [MrSolidSnake745](https://www.youtube.com/c/MrSolidSnake745), [ArcAttack!](https://www.youtube.com/user/arcattackmusic), [Franzoli Electronics](https://www.youtube.com/c/FranzoliElectronics), and many other smaller creators for inspiration and ideas for this project.
+Thanks to [Paweł Zadrożniak][pawel], [Device Orchestra][device], [MrSolidSnake745][mrsolid], [ArcAttack!][arcattack], [Franzoli Electronics][franzoli], and many other smaller creators for inspiration and ideas for this project.
 This blog may not even have existed if these awesome people didn't exist.
 Please check out their content and subscribe.
 \
 \
 Making sounds with stepper motors is nothing new.
 If you own a 3d printer with no silent stepper driver(A4988), you will already be familiar with this.
 What if we managed to control the exact frequency of these sounds by pulsing the motors at a specific interval(440 times a second)?
 This is exactly what is happening and is the fundamental building block to tone generation with any electronic device with a stepper motor.